-Let us see what it does to our body and mind.
+Let us see what it does to our bodies and mind.

 Sunlight stimulates the secretion of hormones – Serotonin and melatonin.
 Serotonin is secreted when you are exposed to the right amount of sunlight and melatonin is secreted when you are exposed to darkness.

-When a person is not exposed to enough amount of sunlight, our body secretes very less serotonin.
+When a person is not exposed to enough amount of sunlight, our body secretes very little serotonin.
 This condition can cause SAD (Seasonal Affective Disorder), which is a type of depression.

-Researches show that when a person is exposed to right amount of sunlight, it will help people with non-seasonal depression, pre-menstrual disorder and depression during pregnancy.
+Researches show that when a person is exposed to the right amount of sunlight, it will help people with non-seasonal depression, pre-menstrual disorder, and depression during pregnancy.

 Vitamin D levels can be boosted naturally without any supplement, by simply exposing ourselves to the sunlight for 15 minutes every day or at least 3 to 4 times a week.
 Click here to know about foods that are rich in Vitamin D.